| Board and Staff

 Don Badeau, Jr. is a Board Member of the Cape Cod Cranberry Growers Association.

-Ben Martens, policy director and executive director at Maine Coast Fishermen’s Association in Maine, recently rejoined NEFU’s board of advisors.
-He formerly served on the board while Policy Analyst at the Cape Cod Commercial Hook Fishermen’s Association.
+Ben Martens, policy director and executive director at Maine Coast Fishermen’s Association, recently rejoined NEFU’s board of advisors.
+He formerly served on NEFU’s Board of Directors while Policy Analyst at the Cape Cod Commercial Hook Fishermen’s Association.

 Steve Taylor is known throughout New England and the United States as one of the most innovative and progressive agriculture commissioners in our nation.
 In 2007, he retired from 25 years of public service, during which he worked as the commissioner of the New Hampshire Department of Agriculture, Markets and Food and served five governors.
 His role encompassed promoting and protecting agriculture, commerce, consumers and the environment.
 He has overseen the state’s farms, farmlands and all that’s produced from them.